Israel strikes Gaza target in response to rocket fire | Law-Order

 Israel strikes Gaza target in response to rocket fire

-But Israel blames Hamas, the militant group that has ruled Gaza for 15 years, for any violence emanating from the Palestinian enclave.Despite heightened tensions in recent months, Bidens three-day trip to Israel and the occupied West Bank passed smoothly.
+But Israel blames Hamas, the militant group that has ruled Gaza for 15 years, for any violence emanating from the Palestinian enclave.In addition to the military sites, shock waves from Israeli airstrikes ripped up window frames and shattered glasses at several homes and a nearby gas station.Commenting on the air raids, Hamas spokesman Hazem Qassem vowed to continue our legitimate struggle and stand up to the U.S. support of Israel.Despite heightened tensions in recent months, Bidens three-day trip to Israel and the occupied West Bank passed smoothly.

 - Country: